UPDATE: ALL 2021 COURSES HAVE BEEN CANCELLED AND JOB APPLICATIONS HAVE BEEN SUSPENDED.

 - References; you will need to provide the names and contact details of 2 suitable referees.
 These should be current or former employers or college/university tutors.
 We are unable to accept references from family friends (please note that references will be followed up and referees will be asked specifically if there is any reason why you should not be engaged in situations where you have responsibility for, or substantial access to, persons under 18).

-- Proof of identity and (where applicable) your qualifications (we will need to see originals and we will keep a copy)
+- Proof of identity and (where applicable) your qualifications (we will need to see originals before you start with us)

-- A satisfactory Enhanced DBS check (or Police ‘Certificate of good conduct’ if resident outside the UK); we will apply for this on your behalf but will need to see the original of 3 forms of ID (e.g. passport, birth certificate, driving licence etc as well as evidence of proof of address).
+- A satisfactory Enhanced DBS check (and / or Police ‘Certificate of good conduct’ if resident outside the UK); we will apply for this on your behalf but will need to see the original of 2 forms of ID (e.g. passport, birth certificate, driving licence etc as well as evidence of proof of address).
 We can accept existing Enhanced DBS Disclosure Certificates as long as they are dated within the last 3 months of the time of employment.

 Once we have all this documentation and your signed contract we will send you our Employee Handbook and some other information/advice on what you need to do before you start work.

-If we have not been able to see original documents or certificates, you must present these to us on arrival at camp.
-Copies will be kept on file.
+If we have not been able to see original documents or certificates, you must present these to us at Induction or on arrival at camp and before taking up your appointment.